 Pleated filters (Merv 6-13) These are a type of media filter.
 They are disposable and made of polyester, polypropylene, acrylic fibers, or cotton paper.
 Cotton paper filters have a greater ability to filter particles and can act to an extent like electrostatic filters by self-charging.
 Some of these filters have a permanent electrostatic charge-increasing their efficiency for capturing small particles.
 They cost $5-20 depending on the efficiency of filtration-well worth it for the lower frequency of needing changing (see below).
 These have a variable ability to trap airborne particles but even Merv 13 filters may not be adequate if you are wishing to reduce the health impacts of pollution.

 Electrostatic filters-these have paper or cotton as the main media which spontaneously develops a positive charge.
 This helps clean the air as negatively charged particles stick to the positively charged filter.
 This electrostatic effect is particularly effective at reducing small particle air pollutants.
 So these filters are especially useful for cigarette or forest fire smoke.
 They come in disposable or washable forms.

 None of the above air conditioning (AC) filters are really adequate for removing particles from the air to protect your health, but they do protect the air conditioner.
 The following AC filters are capable of removing smaller particles but only the HEPA filter is really very effective, although some MERV 16 filters are fairly good.

 All filters will become blocked with particles from the air.
-The dirty air filter then needs changing for a clean HVAC air filter, or washing so that an adequate flow of air can reach the air handler unit of the air conditioner.
-The only reusable filter is the washable air filter the others are disposable filter types apart from the electrostatic filter which with cleaning should last long term.
+The dirty air filter then needs changing for a clean HVAC air filter, so that an adequate flow of air can reach the air handler unit of the air conditioner.
+The only reusable filter is the washable air filter the others are disposable filter types.

 Smart HVAC Filters